 “Volunteering for MASF has brought Mindfulness to every aspect of my life- teaching me to pause, breathe, observe my feelings and accept them for what they are.
-I am calmer, healthier, and happier, because of my work with MASF"- Radhika Roa, Mindful Educator
+I am calmer, healthier, and happier, because of my work with MASF"- Radhika Roa, (Mindful Educator at Charles Drew)

 Interested in volunteering in a classroom?

-If you are already a Mindfulness Practitioner and are interested in finding out how you can help young people learn Mindfulness here are your next steps:
+If you are already a person who has a consistent mindfulness practice and are interested in finding out how you can help young people learn Mindfulness here are your next steps:

-San Francisco Education Fund hosts Mindfulness Curriculum Trainings for MASF two times throughout the school year so that participants will have the opportunity to assist or teach mindfulness classes at school site near your home or office (dependent on school interest and availability).
+San Francisco Education Fund hosts Mindfulness Curriculum Trainings for MASF two times throughout the school year to study the Mindful Arts in the Classroom curriculum.
+Once volunteers have gone thru the training and fingerprinting and clearance, volunteers will either assist, co-teach, or teach their own mindfulness classes at school site near your home or office (dependent on school interest and availability).
 Trainees’ comfort level and the discretion of the Coordinator will decide volunteer placement.

-To put your name on a list to attend one of the FREE upcoming 3-hour trainings and information session contact Andrew Nance Mindful Arts San Francisco's Program Director at email@example.com call 415-819-3766
+To sign up for one of MASF’s FREE upcoming 3-hour trainings, visit a MASF class, or for more information contact Andrew Nance Mindful Arts San Francisco's Program Coordinator at firstname.lastname@example.org or call 415-819-3766

 NOTE: While the orientation/training is free, if you decide to volunteer with San Francisco Education Fund, there is a requirement to get fingerprinted ($78.00) and TB tested.
 These procedures can both be done while at the training.
 Scholarships available.